Openscapes/website/content/contact.md

 Please see our [events page](https://openscapes.github.io/events) for **Openscapes Community Calls**, **conference talks and seminars/webinars**, and opportunities through the **Champions Program**.

-### Book a Champions Cohort or Workshop
+### Book a Champions Cohort

-It is now possible to book complete Openscapes Champions Cohorts and Workshops!
-Cohorts are led remotely over 5 months, and Workshops are led in-person for 2 full days, and both involve 7-10 participating research groups.
-Please [download this 2-pager](https://github.com/Openscapes/website/raw/master/static/OpenscapesCohorts_2pager.pdf) for more information and [email us](mailto:openscapes@nceas.ucsb.edu) to discuss booking.
+Cohorts are led remotely over 2.5 months and involve 7-10 participating research groups.
+Please [email us](mailto:openscapes@nceas.ucsb.edu) if you're interested in booking a cohort.

 ### Sponsor Champions Cohorts and Workshops